Streamlined Spring Academic Calendar

-We will start the fall semester two weeks earlier than originally planned, replace our fall mid-term break with several mid-semester study days and end the fall semester by Thanksgiving.
-This change is motivated by the need to reduce exposures from students’ travel away from campus and back for fall and Thanksgiving breaks.
-Move-in days will be August 14 for new students and August 16 for returning students.
-The first day of classes will be August 18.
-At this time, we have not changed our spring semester academic calendar.
+We will start the spring semester one week later than originally planned and replace our spring break with several study days throughout the semester to reduce exposures from students’ travel away from campus and back.
+At this time, we have not changed our May term academic calendar.

 Flexible Teaching Formats